State Agency Records Retention Schedule Recertification

 - Agency Archival Appraisal Reports - These are comprehensive accounts of the process of appraising the records of an agency and of the resulting appraisal decisions.
 The reports can be read to determine (as of the date of the report) which records of an agency are of archival value; which records the Texas State Library and Archives Commission holds; which records the agency maintains and for how long; and which records are not archival.
 All reports can be accessed online here.
 Please note that not all state agencies have undergone the archival appraisal process.

-- Common Archival Records Series Checklist - This checklist is for verification that you have included appropriate Archival Codes and Archives Notes and not omitted a common archival records series.
+- Records Series Review Checklist - Verify that you have included appropriate Archival Codes and Archives Notes, have not omitted a common state records series that your agency is using or omitted a common archival records series.

 Additional information on what records the State Archives determines to be archival and other frequently asked questions can be found on the State Archives FAQs for State Agencies web page here.